awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

 {{% /expand%}}

-### How to Update Optimization Stack
+### How to Update OptimizationDataCollectionStack
-1. Login via SSO in your Cost Optimization account and search for **Cloud Formation**.
+1. Login via SSO in your Cost Optimization account and search for **CloudFormation**.
 ![Images/cloudformation.png](/Cost/300_Organization_Data_CUR_Connection/Images/cloudformation.png)

 2. In your Cost Account under CloudFormation select your **OptimizationDataCollectionStack**